kirstinbuchanan/Match-of-the-Day/README.md

 - Apollo Client
 - Moment

+## To Complete

+- Styling
+- Sorting players by lastname, position or squad number

 ## Insights

 - I chose against using Nexus or GraphQL Codegen as I was only making two queries in total